 Considering a trip to the Strasbourg Christmas Market?
 I’ve got alllll the details to help you plan your trip!

-The whole vibe of the city is so festive.
-In most cities, it seemed like the markets were the focal point of the Christmas activities, but in Strasbourg, the whole city was one big magical Christmas playground, with decorations galore and lighted walkways connecting the different markets.
+In most European cities with Christmas markets, it seemed like the markets themselves were the focal point of the Christmas activities, but in Strasbourg, the whole city was one big magical Christmas playground, with decorations galore and lighted walkways connecting the different markets.

-The city boasts 300 chalets (stalls) in 15 different markets spread throughout the city – a huge record for any city we visited in our European Christmas market tour!
+The city boasts 300 chalets (stalls) in 12+ different markets spread throughout the city – a huge record for any city we visited on our European Christmas market tour!

-In this article, I’m going to give a very detailed account of what you can expect when you visit the Strasbourg, France Christmas market, including what foods are available, what types of goods are available to purchase, what the vibe and atmosphere is like, how much things cost, what the different markets are like (and which ones are must-sees!), the best place to stay, how long you need, and other useful information!
+In this article, I’m going to give a very detailed account of what you can expect when you visit the Strasbourg, France Christmas market, including what foods are available, what types of goods are available to purchase, and a breakdown of what all the markets are like!

 Drinks at the Strasbourg Christmas Market